IAAA-Lab/IAAA-Lab.github.io/_posts/2019-07-16-research-contract-colabotur.md

 image: /images/posts/EINA_Ada3.jpg
 ---

-The [IAAA Laboratory]({{site.baseurl}}/) invites high-quality applications for an award of a 1-year (extendable), full-time research contract in the area of distributed and collaborative geospatial information systems.
+The [IAAA Laboratory]({{site.baseurl}}/) invites high-quality applications for a 1-year (extendable), full-time research contract in the area of distributed and collaborative geospatial information systems.
 We are looking for applicants with a Master degree (level 7 in the European Qualifications Framework) in Computer Science, Software Engineering, Geomatics or related disciplines, possibly interested in pursuing a PhD.
 The candidates must be able to move to Zaragoza (Spain) for the duration of the contract, and must be legally authorised to work in Spain for that time period.
 Besides this, **fluency in either spoken English or Spanish is required**.

 **Deadline for the application**: September 2, 2019